-Monotheism—the belief that there is only one deity—is the focus of the Abrahamic religions, which like-mindedly conceive God as the all-powerful and all-knowing deity[1] from whom Abraham received a divine revelation, per these religions' traditions.[2]
-The most prominent Abrahamic religions are Judaism, Christianity, and Islam.
-They, alongside Samaritanism, Druzism, the Baháʼí Faith,[3] and Rastafari,[3] all share a common core foundation in the form of worshipping Abraham's God (known as Yahweh in Hebrew and called Allah in Arabic).[2][3]
-Likewise, the Abrahamic religions share similar features distinguishing them from other categories of religions:[4]
+Monotheism—the belief that there is only one deity—is a foundational tenet of the Abrahamic religions, which alike conceive God as the all-powerful and all-knowing deity[1] from whom Abraham received a divine revelation, according to their respective narratives.[2]
+The most prominent Abrahamic religions are Judaism, Christianity, and Islam.[3]
+They—alongside Samaritanism,[4] the Druze Faith,[5] the Baháʼí Faith,[3] and Rastafari movement[3]—all share a common belief in the Abrahamic God.
+Likewise, the Abrahamic religions share similar features distinguishing them from other categories of religions:[6]

 God in Judaism is conceived as anthropomorphic,[41] unique, benevolent, eternal, the creator of the universe, and the ultimate source of morality.[43]
 Thus, the term God corresponds to an actual ontological reality, and is not merely a projection of the human psyche.[44]
 Traditional interpretations of Judaism generally emphasize that God is personal yet also transcendent and able to intervene in the world,[10] while some modern interpretations of Judaism emphasize that God is an impersonal force or ideal rather than a supernatural being concerned with the universe.[45]